 - No exhibitor may enter more than three animals total in the sheep market classes.
-If entering more than one animal in each market class, you must clearly indicate the number of animals you are entering on your entry form. - Animals will be divided into weight classes at the fair. - Market lambs should weigh 90 pounds or more. - All meat breeds must have been completely shorn one week before the fair. - Ewes and wethers will compete together for Grand Champion Market Sheep.

-5.00 4.00 Premiums 3.00
+If entering more than one animal in each market class, you must clearly indicate the number of animals you are entering on your entry form. - Animals will be divided into weight classes at the fair. - Market lambs should weigh 90 lbs. minimum - All meat breeds must have been completely shorn one week before the fair. - Ewes and wethers will compete together for Grand Champion Market Sheep. - Premiums 5.00 4.00 3.00 2.00 Premium 3.00 2.50 2.00 1.50